dfudger/farm2fork/README.md

     >
     >  OK

-Or run a local server
+5. Run the server locally

     $  ../bin/pserve development.ini
     >  Starting server in PID 3479.
     >  serving on http://0.0.0.0:6543

-You will find the majority of the project files in the subdirectory also called farm2fork_otmd
+You will find the majority of the project files that we will be working on is in the subdirectory also called farm2fork_otmd.

-    $  cd farm2fork_otmd
-    $  vim tests.py